intel/neural-compressor/neural_compressor/compression/pruner/README.md

           <img src="../../../docs/source/imgs/pruning/progressive_pruning.png" alt="Architecture" width=420 height=290>
       </a>
   </div>
-  &emsp;&emsp;(a) refers to the traditional structured iterative pruning;(b, c, d) demonstrates some typical implementations of mask interpolation.  <Br/>
+  &emsp;&emsp;(a) refers to the traditional structured iterative pruning;  <Br/>
-  &emsp;&emsp;(b) uses masks with smaller structured blocks during every pruning step.  <Br/>
-  &emsp;&emsp;(c) inserts masks with smaller structured blocks between every pruning steps.  <Br/>
-  &emsp;&emsp;(d) inserts unstructured masks which prune some weights by referring to pre-defined score maps.
+  &emsp;&emsp;(b) inserts unstructured masks which prune some weights by referring to pre-defined score maps.

-  (d) is adopted in progressive pruning implementation. after a new structure pruning step, newly generated masks with full-zero blocks are not used to prune the model immediately.
+  (b) is adopted in progressive pruning implementation. after a new structure pruning step, newly generated masks with full-zero blocks are not used to prune the model immediately.
 Instead, only a part of weights in these blocks is selected to be pruned by referring to these weights’ score maps. these partial-zero unstructured masks are added to the previous structured masks and  pruning continues.
 After training the model with these interpolating masks and masking more elements in these blocks, the mask interpolation process is returned.
 After several steps of mask interpolation, All weights in the blocks are finally masked and the model is trained as pure block-wise sparsity.

+- Pattern_lock Pruning

+  Pattern_lock pruning type uses masks of a fixed pattern during the pruning process.
+It locks the sparsity pattern in fine-tuning phase by freezing those zero values of weight tensor during weight update of training.
+It can be applied for the following scenario: after the model is pruned under a large dataset, pattern lock can be used to retrain the sparse model on a downstream task (a smaller dataset).
+Please refer to [Prune once for all](https://arxiv.org/pdf/2111.05754.pdf) for more information.